Neovici/cosmoz-frontend-rtd/docs/views/10-generic.rst

 ``cz.behaviors.PurchaseSuppliersHelperBehavior``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Shared functions for supplier views in purchase directory.
-Provides shared
+Provides only shared
 arrays at the moment.

 Located in::